 IC-7100 and SDR Frequency Calibration

-With the SDR on an IF tap, calibrate the HDSDR (set to IF input) as follows: First make sure HDSDR and the 7100 are controlling each other via CI-V. Set HDSDR (and thus, the radio) to exactly 10 MHz, AM mode, and receive WWV on both.
+With the SDR on an IF tap, calibrate the HDSDR (set to IF input) as follows: First make sure HDSDR and the 7100 are controlling each other via OmniRig CAT/CI-V. Set HDSDR (and thus, the radio) to exactly 10 MHz, AM mode, and receive WWV on both.
 Click the ExtIO (or SDR-Device, new ver.) button to open the ExtIO control box and set the PPM as close as possible.
 Then right-click the ExtIO button to open the RF Front-end Frequency Options control box.
 Use the Global Offset field to fine-tune the calibration.
 With that box still open, click the AFC button.
 HDSDR will then adjust the frequency to synchronize with the WWV carrier.
 Note the difference (offset from 10MHz) and adjust the Global Offset by that number of Hertz.
 If the AFC frequency jumps around a lot, use a time standard with a stronger signal, or at a different time of day.

-Now both the 7100 and the RTL-SDR are synchronized to WWV (or another frequency standard) as closely as possible.
-I have found that my 7100 is much more stable that the spec’d 0.5ppm, and almost never needs recalibration.
-But the little $22 dongle, also spec’d at 0.5ppm, is considerably less temperature stable.
+Now both the 7100 and the SDR are synchronized to WWV (or another frequency standard) as closely as possible.
+I have found that my 7100 is much more stable than its spec’d 0.5ppm.
+But the Nooelec dongle, also spec’d at 0.5ppm, is considerably less temperature stable.
 When the room temperature changes a few degrees, it will go off by several cycles.
-No problem — when you need it to be exact, just go to AM, AFC, and adjust Global Offset again.
-It's very easy once you've done it a few times.
+The RTL-SDR V.3, spec’d at 1ppm, is much more stable than the Nooelec.
+The RSP1a is even better, almost as good as the 7100.

 Better audio with a boom mic and equalizer!